Semi-analytical eddy-viscosity and backscattering closures for 2D geophysical turbulence: Abstract

 \section{Abstract}

-Physics-based closures such as eddy-viscosity and backscattering models are widely used for large-eddy simulation (LES) of geophysical turbulence for applications including weather and climate prediction.
-However, these closures have parameters that are often chosen empirically.
-Here, for the first time, we semi-analytically derive the parameters of the Leith and Smagorinsky eddy-viscosity closures and the Jansen-Held backscattering closure for 2D geophysical turbulence.
-The semi-analytical derivation provides these parameters up to a constant that can be estimated from the turbulent kinetic energy spectrum of a few snapshots of direct numerical simulation (DNS) or other high-fidelity (eddy resolving) simulations, or even obtained from earlier analytical work based on renormalization group.
-The semi-analytically estimated closure parameters agree with those obtained from online ({\it a-posteriori}) learning in several setups of 2D geophysical turbulence in our earlier work.
-LES with closures that use these parameters can correctly reproduce the key statistics of DNS, including those of the extreme events and interscale energy and enstrophy transfers, and outperform the baselines (dynamic Leith and Smagorinsky and the latter with standard parameter).
+Physics-based eddy-viscosity and backscattering closures are widely used for large-eddy simulation (LES) of geophysical turbulence, but their key parameters are often chosen empirically.
+Here, we develop a semi-analytical framework for estimating these parameters in 2D geophysical turbulence.
+Specifically, we extend a Lilly-type scaling argument, previously used for 3D turbulence, to 2D geophysical turbulence and obtain closed-form estimates, up to an amplitude constant, for the coefficients of the Leith and Smagorinsky eddy-viscosity closures, a biharmonic eddy-viscosity closure, and the Jansen--Held backscattering closure with a prescribed backscattering fraction.
+The amplitude constant appears in the turbulent kinetic energy direct-cascade spectrum and can be diagnosed from a few direct numerical simulation (DNS) or eddy-resolving snapshots.
+For the $\beta$-free cases, the diagnosed amplitude constant is consistent with previous theoretical estimates based on closure, renormalization-group, and mode-coupling methods.
+The resulting semi-analytical parameters closely match the online-learned values obtained using ensemble Kalman inversion across several 2D geophysical turbulence setups~\cite[][]{guan2024online}.
+LES using these parameters reproduces key DNS statistics, including the tails of the vorticity distribution, and robustly outperforms dynamic Leith and Smagorinsky baselines.